pnnl/Smisc/README.md

 ## Smisc

 An R package containing a collection of functions for statistical computing and data manipulation.
-You can find package documentation [here](https://pnnl.github.io/Smisc).
+You can find package vignettes and documentation [here](https://pnnl.github.io/Smisc).

 #### To cite: